Looking for something to do on the BC Family Day Long Weekend in February 2019 in Vancouver? There are so many fun activities to choose from.

 - Family Day Festival in Marpole – free bouncy toys, balloons, face painting, games and live entertainment at Marpole Community Centre at 990 West 59th Avenue on Saturday, February 16th, 2019, from 11 am until 2 pm.
 Advanced registration not required.

 - Family Day at Trout Lake – a free Family Festival at the Trout Lake Community Centre from 11 am to 3 pm on Monday, February 18th, 2019.
-Activities include skating, gym time, live entertainment, bouncy castle and crafts.
+Activities include skating, gym time, live entertainment, bouncy castle, crafts and more.

-- Vancouver Lookout – on the holiday Monday admission was free for children ages 16 and under when accompanied by a paying adult.
+- Vancouver Lookout – on the holiday Monday admission is free for children ages 16 and under when accompanied by a paying adult.

-- Family Day at Renfrew – free activities including a bouncy castle, balloon animals, face painting and crafts at the Renfrew Community Centre on Saturday, February 10th, from noon until 3 pm.
+- Family Day at Douglas Park – free activities including a bouncy castle, balloon animals, face painting, snacks and crafts at the Douglas Park Community Centre on Monday, February 18th, from 10am until 1 pm.
 Advanced registration required.

 Family Day in Burnaby